jungcom/Upool/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any difficulties encountered while building the app.

 Handling the server database is somewhat tricky in terms of retrieving, updating, adding, and deleting data.